John F. Kennedy Eternal Flame: Original grave site

-Development of a permanent gravesite
+Development of a permanent grave site

 John Carl Warnecke, a friend of the Kennedys, visited the grave with Jacqueline Kennedy and Robert F. Kennedy on November 28, to discuss themes and plans for a permanent memorial.
 The following day, Warnecke was chosen by now former-first lady to design Kennedy's tomb.
 Warnecke immediately concluded that the permanent grave must be simple and incorporate the eternal flame.
 A few days later, Warnecke agreed that, although it was not required, he would submit the design for the permanent Kennedy grave site to the U.S. Commission on Fine Arts.

 Initially, there was some concern that an eternal flame might not be approved by the cemetery.
 The Army Corps of Engineers was studying the installation of a permanent flame just a week after Kennedy's burial.
 But the Army was also considering removing the flame, as no such memorials were permitted in Arlington National Cemetery.
 On December 3, 1963, the Army concluded that the Kennedy plot was not part of the official burial section of Arlington National Cemetery, and agreed to continue to allow an eternal flame.